Donner Party: Donner Pass

-Faced with one last push over mountains that were described as much worse than the Wasatch, the ragtag company had to decide whether to forge ahead or rest their cattle.
-It was October 20 and they had been told the pass would not be snowed in until the middle of November.
-William Pike was killed when a gun being loaded by William Foster was discharged negligently, an event that seemed to make the decision for them; family by family, they resumed their journey, first the Breens, then the Kesebergs, Stanton with the Reeds, Graves, and the Murphys.
-The Donners waited and traveled last.
+Faced with one last push over mountains that were described as much worse than the Wasatch Range, the Donner Party had to decide whether to forge ahead or rest their cattle.
+It was October 20 and they had heard at Sutter's Fort that the pass (now known as Donner Pass) would not be snowed in until the middle of November.
+William Pike was killed when a gun being loaded by William Foster was discharged negligently, an event that seemed to make the decision for them; family by family, they resumed their journey—first the Breens, then the Kesebergs, Stanton with the Reeds, Graves, and the Murphys.
+The Donners traveled last.
 After a few miles of rough terrain, an axle broke on one of their wagons.
 Jacob and George went into the woods to fashion a replacement.
 George Donner sliced his hand open while chiseling the wood but it seemed a superficial wound.

 Snow began to fall.
-The Breens made it up the "massive, nearly vertical slope" 1000 ft to Truckee Lake (now known as Donner Lake), 3 mi from the summit, and camped near a cabin that had been built two years earlier by another group of pioneers.
-The Eddys and Kesebergs joined the Breens, attempting to make it over the pass, but they found 5–10 ft snowdrifts, and were unable to find the trail.
+The Breens made it up the "massive, nearly vertical slope" 1000 ft to Truckee Lake (now known as Donner Lake), 3 mi from the pass summit, and camped near a cabin that had been built two years earlier by members of the Stephens–Townsend–Murphy Party.
+The Eddys and the Kesebergs joined the Breens, attempting to make it over the pass, but they found 5–10 ft snowdrifts and were unable to find the trail.
 They turned back for Truckee Lake and within a day all the families were camped there except for the Donners, who were 5 mi—half a day's journey—below them.
-On the evening of November 4, it began to snow again.